mkruisbrink/mkruisbrink.github.io/_posts/2022-08-08-RStudio-installation.md

 #layout: post
 title: RStudio Installation & Configuration (Windows)
 subtitle: Getting started with R and RStudio
-excerpt: "In this guide I'm going to show you how to install and configure your RStudio environment as a complete beginner."
+excerpt: "Walkthrough on how to install and configure your RStudio environment as a complete beginner."
 header:
-  overlay_image: /img/posts/01-exchanges/nomics-api.jpg
+  overlay_image: /img/20220811_workstation-max.jpg
-  overlay_filter: rgba(0, 0, 0, 0.3)
+  overlay_filter: rgba(0, 0, 0, 0.6)
 category:
 - R
 ---